 The limited NYC directories I can find from this period generally confirm the rest of the early story.
-The 1847-48 Directory (the earliest one I could find) listed Alcott, McKesson & Co., druggists, at 127 Maiden Lane.
-Charles M. Alcott, John McKesson and Daniel C. Robbins were all listed individually at 127 Maiden Lane as well.
-By 1853-54, the business was listed as Olcott, McKesson & Robbins and then in the 1855-56 Directory it was listed for the first time as McKesson & Robbins.
+The 1834-35 Longworth’s American Almanac – New York Register listed Olcott & M’Kesson, druggists, at 145 Maiden Lane.
+Charles M Olcott and John M’Kesson were also listed individually as druggists at the same address.
+In the 1837-38 Directory, the company name was listed as Olcott, M’Kesson & Co. and by 1847-48 the company address had changed to 127 Maiden Lane.
+The 1853-54 Directory listed the business as Olcott, McKesson & Robbins and then in the 1855-56 Directory it was listed for the first time as McKesson & Robbins.

 Around 1857 the company moved from Maiden Lane to a new building on Fulton Street.
 According to “Cast-Iron Architecture in America, The Significance of James Borardus” by Margot Gayle and Carol Gayle: